-HTTP status codes are sent from the server to the requesting device to let the requesting device know how to handle the connection.
+Firstly, the server sends the codes to the requesting device.
+To clarify, these codes let the requesting device know how to handle the connection.
 The hosting server is basically telling the requesting device how to handle the request and what to do next.

-Only the most common HTTP codes are listed below.
-For a complete list of HTTP codes, please visit IANA, who are responsible for maintaining the HTTP status code registry.
+For example, listed below are the most common common codes.
+For a complete list of HTTP Status Codes, please visit IANA.
+To clarify, they are responsible for maintaining the code registry.

 200 OK - Successful connection.